-Options and Warrants
+Options and Other Outstanding Warrants

-We have reserved 21,852 shares of common stock for issuance upon exercise of non-plan options.
-These options are exercisable at any time on or prior to February 4, 2002 at a price of \$2.29 per share.
-We have also reserved for issuance 21,468 shares of common stock for issuance upon outstanding warrants to purchase common stock at \$8.58 and \$11.74 per share which expire, respectively, on January 16, 2001 and March 2, 2002.
-Also, the representative of the underwriters will receive five-year warrants to purchase 200,000 shares.
+We have reserved 17,252 shares of common stock for issuance upon exercise of non-plan options.
+These options are exercisable at any time on or prior to February 4, 2002 at a price of \$2.90 per share.
+We have also reserved for issuance 16,950 shares of common stock for issuance upon outstanding warrants to purchase common stock at \$10.87 and \$14.87 per share which expire, respectively, on January 16, 2001 and March 2, 2002.
 The exercise of any of these options and warrants will dilute the percentage ownership of our other stockholders.